quiKaps/.github/profile/README.md

-## quickApps · Build What Matters
+## quiKaps · Build What Matters

-**quickApps** is a software development agency focused on building high-quality websites and custom software systems that solve real business problems.
+**quiKaps** is a software development agency focused on building high-quality websites and custom software systems that solve real business problems.

 We partner with teams to design, build, and ship scalable, maintainable software — fast.